-Anyone can develop salivary gland cancer, but men are more likely to have salivary gland tumors.
-You are also more likely to develop cancer in a salivary gland if you:
+Anyone can develop salivary gland cancer, but men and people assigned male at birth are more likely to have malignant salivary gland tumors.
+You’re also more likely to develop cancer in a salivary gland if you:

-- Have radiation therapy to your head or neck or are exposed to radioactive substances
+- Have received radiation therapy to your head or neck.

 Symptoms and Causes